maustrauk/revature-ERS/README.md

 * Receipt image upload in `.jpg` format.

 ## Getting Started
-1. Prepare your database for work with back-end.
+1. Prepare your database for work with the back-end through AWS RDS service.
 2. To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-ERS.git`.
 3. Add `database.properties` file to `src/main/resources`.
 It should include: